daanzu/kaldi-active-grammar/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0), with the exception of the associated binaries, whose source is currently unreleased and which are only to be used by this project.
+This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0-or-later).
 See the LICENSE.txt file for details.
 If this license is problematic for you, please contact me.

 ## Acknowledgments